nhorman/freight-container/README.md

 if the container has had systemd installed to itself (see the systemd-nspawn man page for details).

+Freight also has tools to support clustered container management:

+Freight-agent acts as a front end to to container rpm management.
+It can operate in a local mode, were it can initalize a multiple container execution environment and manage containers built with freight-builder.
+It can also operate in a 'node' mode where it listens for events and configuration from a postgres database to direct the installation and execution of containers from a central location.
+In this mode yum repositories can be established holding container rpms built with freight-builder, and those repositories can be disseminated via the aforementioned database, as well as directives to launch instances of those containers

+freightctl is the administrative interface to a freight cluster.
+This utiity allows an administrator to preform the following operations:

+* Create new tennants for a cluster
+* Add and remove hosts from a cluster
+* Subscribe hosts to a tennant so that a given tennant can exec containers there

+Tennants Can also use freightctl to direct container actvities:
+* Addition/removal of repositories for containers
+* Execution and shutdown of containers within their cluster

+# Advantages
 This method of container packaging is adventageous as it provides several
 features: